From space the Earth appears as a blue planet, but about

 Humanity's collective knowledge explodes.
 With the James

-Web Telescope astronomers can study time shortly
+Web Telescope astronomers can study time shortly after

 the Big Bang.
 With the construction of the neutron spallation